PgBouncer connection pooler in a PostgreSQL cluster

 In PostgreSQL, a separate process is created to handle each client connection.
-The larger the number of connections, the more processes that use RAM.
-The maximum number of connections to a PostgreSQL process is defined by the max_connections
+The higher the number of connections, the more processes are used, which consume RAM.
+The maximum number of connections to a PostgreSQL process is determined by the parameter max_connections.

 To optimize resource consumption, you can use a connection pooler.
-Clients do not connect directly to PostgreSQL, but to the connection pooler.
-A small number of connections between the pooler and the PostgreSQL server are supported — the pooler creates a new connection or reuses one of the existing ones.
-The number of connections between the pooler and the database on each cluster node is determined by the pool size ( pool_size
+Clients do not connect to PostgreSQL directly but to the connection pooler.
+This maintains a small number of connections between the pooler and the PostgreSQL server — the pooler creates a new connection or reuses an existing one.
+The number of connections between the pooler and the database on each cluster node is determined by the pool size (parameter pool_size).

-PostgreSQL cloud database clusters use the PgBouncer connection pooler.
+PostgreSQL Managed Database clusters use the PgBouncer connection pooler.
 Three PgBouncer pooling modes are available.
-Read more about connection pooler in the PgBouncer documentation.
+Learn more about the connection pooler in the PgBouncer documentation.

-Maximum number of connections to PostgreSQL process (max_connections)
+Maximum number of connections to a PostgreSQL process (max_connections)

-parameter defines the maximum number of simultaneous connections to the PostgreSQL process.
+The PostgreSQL DBMS parameter max_connections determines the maximum number of simultaneous connections to a PostgreSQL process.
 The default value is 100 connections.

-You can change the value of the parameter in the DBMS settings in the control panel to the value of the maximum number of connections under load.
-Note that each connection consumes RAM resources.
+You can change the parameter value in the DBMS settings in the control panel to increase the maximum number of connections under load.
+Keep in mind that every connection consumes RAM resources.

 Pool size (pool_size)

-parameter) is the maximum number of connections between the connection pooler and each PostgreSQL database on each node in the cluster.
+The pool size (parameter pool_size) is the maximum number of connections between the connection pooler and each PostgreSQL database on each cluster node.

-Pool size can be selected when creating a cluster and can be changed in the created cluster.
-The available values are from 1 to 500.
+The pool size can be selected when creating a cluster and changed in an existing cluster.
+Available values range from 1 to 500.

 Pooling modes

-Pooling mode is the client's connection strategy to PostgreSQL.
-PostgreSQL cloud database clusters use the PgBouncer connection pooler.
-Read more about the connection pooler in the PgBouncer documentation.
+A pooling mode is the strategy used for a client to connect to PostgreSQL.
+PostgreSQL Managed Database clusters use the PgBouncer connection pooler.
+Learn more about the connection pooler in the PgBouncer documentation.

 PgBouncer supports three modes:

-By default, cloud databases use the transaction mode.
+By default, cloud databases use the transaction mode (transaction).

-Pooling mode can be selected when creating a cluster and the mode can be changed in the created cluster.
+The pooling mode can be selected when creating a cluster and changed in an existing cluster.

 Transaction mode (transaction)

-A client can simultaneously execute multiple transactions on different connections.
-Each connection between the connection pooler and PostgreSQL server can execute transactions of different clients during its lifecycle.
+A client can perform multiple transactions on different connections simultaneously.
+In this case, every connection between the connection pooler and the PostgreSQL server can execute transactions from different clients during its lifecycle.

-Transaction mode reduces the load on DBMS resources if there are a large number of low-load client connections.
+Transaction mode reduces the load on DBMS resources if there is a large number of client connections with low load.

-Transaction mode disrupts some PostgreSQL mechanisms.
+Transaction mode interferes with some PostgreSQL mechanisms.
 Choose a different mode if clients use these options.
-Some connection flags may be distributed among different clients — this may lead to unpredictable behavior and incorrect results.
+Some connection flags can be distributed among different clients, which can lead to unpredictable behavior and incorrect results.

 - SET/RESET and LISTEN/NOTIFY commands;